martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 # Remedies

-In the event cannot be held at the scheduled time and place, the IETF has several options.
+If the event cannot be held at the scheduled time and place, the IETF has several options.
 The remedies below should be consdered in light of these principles, presented in no particular order: